 Getting Help From an Overland Park Trust Attorney

 An Overland Park trust attorney at Parman & Easterday can provide you with assistance in determining if you require a special needs trust to provide for someone who you love who has a disabling condition.
 You can learn more about special needs trusts and other types of trusts by joining us for a free seminar.
-You can also give us a call at (405) 843-6100 or (913) 385-9400 or contact us online to find out about the personalized assistance we can provide to you.
+You can also give us a call at (405) 843-6100 or contact us online to find out about the personalized assistance we can provide to you.